dvm14/final_pi_puzzle/README.md

 You have **5 seconds** to get into position, then **hold for 3 seconds**.
 A snapshot is taken at the end of the hold.
 Score ≥ 2/3 = WIN.

+After each round an LLM gives a short spoken reaction based on what you got right or wrong.

 ---

 ## Hardware